Stratford University: Academics

-Stratford's Language Institute offers an academic English as Second Language (ESL) program to help international students enter a degree program.
+Stratford's Language Institute offered an academic English as Second Language (ESL) program to help international students enter a degree program.

 Rankings

 Washington Monthly's 2020 rankings placed Stratford number 605 out of 614 masters-level universities in social mobility.

 Accreditation and affiliations

 Stratford University was accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award degrees through the master's level.
 It was exempt from requirements of oversight to grant Associate, Bachelor's, Master's, and Doctorate degrees by State Council of Higher Education for Virginia (SCHEV).

 Stratford's nursing program was approved by the Virginia Board of Nursing and accredited by the Commission on Collegiate Nursing Education.
 The university's medical assisting program was accredited by the Accrediting Bureau of Health Education Schools and its Language Institute was accredited by the Commission on English Language Program Accreditation.

 Stratford's culinary programs were accredited by the American Culinary Federation (ACF).

 Stratford was a member of the International Association of Culinary Professionals.